Nebukam/PCGExtendedToolkit/_sources/doc-general/pcgex-node.md

 > Be aware that the cache is easily corrupted, and sometime leads to missing points or data; *it's still a small price to pay when you're working iteratively with hundreds of thousands points.*
 {: .warning }

+### Flatten Output
+Flatten the output of this node.
+On `5.3` this is an absurdly expensive operation, it's better in `5.4` and should be even faster in `5.5`.
+Flattening ensure all inherited attribute values are copied to the output, and metadata parenting/inheritance is forfeited in the process. **This is a required step to ensure attribute values are properly saved to PCG Data Assets!**

 ---
 ## Input Pruning & De-duping